Defense earns redemption as Georgia ends long title drought

 Held without a sack in the loss to Alabama in Atlanta, Georgia’s defense appeared to break through on the fourth play of the game.

 Defensive tackle Jordan Davis reached Alabama quarterback Bryce Young for an apparent sack.
-Young lost control of the ball, and linebacker Nakobe Dean scooped it up and ran for what was called a touchdown by the officials.
+Young appeared to fumble, and linebacker Nakobe Dean scooped up the loose ball and ran for what was called a touchdown by the officials.

 Following a review, the play was ruled an incomplete pass.
 Officials ruled Young’s arm was going forward as he was tossed to the ground.
 The Crimson Tide’s drive continued and ended with a field goal.